 There is really no upper age limit as long as a patient is healthy, on the lower end there is sometimes confusion.
 For young women and particularly teenagers we want to be as certain as possible that puberty is complete and that the breasts have stopped growing.
+The American Surgery of Plastic Surgery also states that the major concern with performing a breast reduction on teenage patients is that their breasts may continue to grow.
 I usually perform the surgery on younger women after they have stopped growing in height.

 Yes, breasts change throughout life.
 The biggest game changers are weight gain, pregnancy or both.